mschmidtkorth/logseq-msk-docs/pages/Advanced queries tutorial.md

 		  		```
 		  			This is exactly the same thing, as lines **5** and **6**
 	- That's all, from now on we'll iterate on this, adding complexity
-- ## Example 2 -  Find a Tag That is Also a TODO
+- ## Example 2, find a tag that is also a TODO
-  collapsed:: true
 	-
 	  ```clojure
 	  	#+BEGIN_QUERY